2010 Colleen Peterson Songwriting Award

 2006 OCFF "Songs from the Heart" Blues Award

-Hanson has played to audiences across Canada, the US, and Europe.
-She's toured in support of Grammy nominated songwriters (Gretchen Peters, Steve Forbert), toured with Juno award winning Canadian songwriters (Lynn Miles), and performed at several historic music venues, including the legendary 100 Club in London England and the Bluebird Cafe in Nashville.
+Hanson’s songs may be full of grit, but her live performances are polished, whether she’s playing solo or with her band The Good Intentions.
+And she’s managed to get around having toured Canada, the US, Europe and the UK.
+She’s played showcase gigs in Austin, Phoenix and Memphis (Folk Alliance), toured in support of Grammy nominated songwriters (Gretchen Peters, Steve Forbert), and performed at several historic music venues, including the legendary 100 Club in London England and the Bluebird Cafe in Nashville.

 Lynne Hanson all things great and small